Rescuers rush to help as Europe's flood toll surpasses 125

 While she said it was too soon to blame the floods and preceding heat wave on rising global temperatures, Nullis added: “Climate change is already increasing the frequency of extreme events.
 And many single events have been shown to be made worse by global warming.”

-Defense Ministry spokesman Arne Collatz said the German military had deployed over 850 troops to help with flood effeorts but the number is “rising significantly because the need is growing.”
+The German military had deployed over 850 troops to help with flood efforts, and the need for help is growing, Defense Ministry spokesman Arne Collatz said.
 He said the ministry had triggered a “military disaster alarm.”

-Italy sent a civil protection officials, firefighters and rescue dinghies to Belgium to help in the search for missing people from the devastating floods.
+Italy sent civil protection officials, firefighters and rescue dinghies to Belgium to help in the search for missing people.

-Caretaker Dutch Prime Minister Mark Rutte said the government was officially declaring flood-hit regions a disaster area, meaning businesses and residents are eligible for compensation.
-Dutch King Willem-Alexander visited the region Thursday night and called the scenes “heart-breaking.”
+Caretaker Dutch Prime Minister Mark Rutte said the government was officially declaring flooded regions disaster areas, making businesses and residents eligible for compensation.
+Dutch King Willem-Alexander visited the region Thursday night and called the scenes “heartbreaking.”

-Meanwhile, sustained rainfall in Switzerland has caused several rivers and lakes to burst their banks.
-Public broadcaster SRF reported that a flash flood swept away cars, flooded basements and destroyed small bridges in the northern villages of Schleitheim und Beggingen late Thursday.
+Meanwhile, heavy rain in Switzerland caused several rivers and lakes to burst their banks.
+Public broadcaster SRF reported that a flash flood swept away cars, flooded basements and destroyed small bridges late Thursday in the northern villages of Schleitheim und Beggingen.

-Erik Schulz, the mayor of the hard-hit German city of Hagen, 50 kilometers (31 miles) northeast of Cologne, said there had been a wave of solidarity from other regions and ordinary citizens to help those affected by the floods.
+Erik Schulz, the mayor of the hard-hit German city of Hagen, 50 kilometers (31 miles) northeast of Cologne, said a wave of other regions and ordinary citizens offered to help.

-“We have many, many citizens saying ‘I can offer a place to stay, where can I go to help, where can I registered, where can I bring my shovel and bucket?’,” he told n-tv.
-“The city is standing together and you can feel that."
+“We have many, many citizens saying ‘I can offer a place to stay.
+Where can I go to help? ...
+Where can I bring my shovel and bucket?’” he told n-tv.
+“The city is standing together, and you can feel that."

-Associated Press writers Geir Moulson and Emily Schultheis in Berlin, Raf Casert in Brussels, Nicole Winfield in Rome, Angela Charlton in Paris, Mike Corder in The Hague and contributed to this report.
+Associated Press writers Geir Moulson and Emily Schultheis in Berlin, Raf Casert in Brussels, Nicole Winfield in Rome, Angela Charlton in Paris and Mike Corder in The Hague and contributed to this report.

 Credit: Rhein-Erft-Kreis